Ennomines

 (NCBI-index: 1.007343)

-The Magpie (Abraxas grossulariata) is a very strikingly colored moth.
-The body is, like its relative the Clouded Magpie (Abraxas sylvata), yellow with a black dot pattern.
+The Magpie (Abraxas grossulariata) is a very strikingly coloured moth.
+Like its relative, the body is the Clouded Magpie (Abraxas sylvata), yellow with a black dot pattern.
 However, the wings are even more dotted with black dots along all edges of the wings and the centerline over the wings.
-Orange color can be seen between the dots and stripes on this median line, as well as close to the head in the base.
+Orange colour can be seen between the dots and stripes on this median line and close to the head in the base.
 The wingspan is 36-50mm.
 It flies in one generation from May to September.
-Host plant: Blackthorn, Hawthorn, Hazel, Garden Privet, Spindle, and Bramble.
+Host plants: Blackthorn, Hawthorn, Hazel, Garden Privet, Spindle, and Bramble.
 Dutch name: Bonte bessenvlinder.
 Frisian name: Bûnte beiflinter.

 Flying period: